ZhaoJ9014/face.evoLVe/README.md

-# face.evoLVe: Face Recognition Toolbox on PyTorch
+# face.evoLVe: Face Recognition Library on PyTorch

-* Evolve to be more comprehensive, effective and efficient for face related analytics \& applications:bowtie:
+* Evolve to be more comprehensive, effective and efficient for face related analytics \& applications!

+* About the name:
+  * "face" means this repo is dedicated for face related analytics \& applications.
+  * "evoLVe" means unleash your greatness to be better and better.
+"LV" are capitalized to acknowledge the nurturing of Learning and Vision ([LV](http://www.lv-nus.org)) group, Nation University of Singapore (NUS).

 |Author|Jian Zhao|
 |---|---